Sierrawastaken/Kyuta-bot/README.md

         // if set to true commands run will be output to the discord
         // through the webhook
         "sendCommands": true,

-        // Set to true if you have TrapDoor injected - it changes command parsing "TapdoorInjected": false,

         // this will be used if DynamicListening is set to false
         // or if you enter no paramaters